About Franklin County

 - Some courts have begun implementing electronic filing systems, though in-person and mail requests remain the most reliable methods for obtaining older records.

-The General Sessions Court phone number is (931) 967-2905.
-The Franklin County Chancery Court, at the same courthouse location, has jurisdiction over equity matters, probate, guardianships, conservatorships, and land disputes.
-The Chancery Court Clerk can be reached at (931) 962-1851.
+The General Sessions Court phone number is.
+Franklin County Chancery Court, at the same courthouse location, has jurisdiction over equity matters, probate, guardianships, conservatorships, and land disputes.
+The Chancery Court Clerk can be contacted through the office’s website.
 Winchester also operates a Municipal Court for city ordinance violations and traffic offenses within city limits, located at Winchester City Hall.

-Court records in Franklin County are maintained by the respective court clerks, and access is governed by Tennessee Supreme Court Rule 30 and Tennessee Code Annotated § 10-7-503 et seq., which establish that most court records are public unless sealed by court order or protected by statute.
+Court records in Franklin County are maintained by the respective court clerks, and access is governed by Tennessee Supreme Court Rule 30 and Tennessee Code Annotated § 10-7-503 et seq, which establish that most court records are public unless sealed by court order or protected by statute.
 The Circuit Court Clerk maintains an office at the courthouse where the public can request case file searches, though some records may be accessed through the Tennessee Administrative Office of the Courts' case lookup system.
+Franklin County Juvenile Court handles delinquency, unruly behavior, and dependency cases involving minors, with most juvenile records confidential except under specific statutory exceptions.

 Property & Public Records

-Property and land records for Franklin County, Tennessee, are maintained by the Franklin County Register of Deeds, located at 1 South Jefferson Street, Winchester, TN 37398.
-The Register of Deeds can be reached at (931) 967-2905 and is responsible for recording and preserving documents affecting real property titles, including warranty deeds, quitclaim deeds, deeds of trust, mortgages, releases, assignments, easements, rights-of-way, covenants, plat maps, and various liens including mechanics' liens, judgment liens, and tax liens.
+Property and land records for Franklin County, Tennessee, are maintained by Franklin County Register of Deeds, located at 1 South Jefferson Street, Winchester, TN 37398.
+The Register of Deeds can be reached at and is responsible for recording and preserving documents affecting real property titles, including warranty deeds, quitclaim deeds, deeds of trust, mortgages, releases, assignments, easements, rights-of-way, covenants, plat maps, and various liens including mechanics' liens, judgment liens, and tax liens.

 - Many recent documents can be viewed and printed for a fee, typically ranging from $1.00 to $2.00 per page for uncertified copies.